-Luckily PIM uses your device's built-in camera to produce high-quality photos automatically used within the report.
-All photos are labelled, to provide greater context of where the photo was taken, and an embedded Date/Time Stamp is also available in Settings > PIM Admin > Default Settings > Allow Date/Time on Photos.
-These photos can also be exported as individual high-resolution images using the Sharing Reports & Photos option, including Date/Time if needed.
+PIM leverages your device's built-in camera to automatically generate high-quality labelled photos for your reports.
+You can enhance context by enabling the Date/Time Stamp in Settings > PIM Admin > Default Settings.
+These photos, including Date/Time stamps if desired, can be easily exported as individual high-resolution images using the Sharing Reports & Photos feature

 So let's look at how to take great photos (and even annotate) in PIM.
-Watch the video below, use the written guide, or head over to our Youtube Channel - Taking Photos in PIM with Annotations.
+Watch the video below, use the written guide, or head over to our YouTube channel - Taking Photos and Video in PIM Cloud.

 Getting Started